Manuel L. Quezon: Senate (1916–1935)

-In October 14, 1916, Quezon received the highest number of votes for the Fifth Senatorial District and was confirmed Senator-elect by Governor-General Francis Burton Harrison under Executive Order No. 73.
-Due to the passage of the Jones Law, he resigned as resident commissioner in October 15, 1916.
+On 14 October 1916, Quezon received the highest number of votes for the Fifth Senatorial District and was confirmed Senator-elect by Governor-General Francis Burton Harrison under Executive Order No. 73.
+Due to the passage of the Jones Law, he resigned as resident commissioner on 15 October 1916.
 A farewell banquet was organized for him at the Willard Hotel by his friends and acquaintances in Washington.
 He then returned to Manila.
-In October 16, 1916, the new Philippine Legislature under the Jones Law was inaugurated.
+On 16 October 1916, the new Philippine Legislature under the Jones Law was inaugurated.
 That same day, the new bicameral legislature convened with Quezon being elected Senate President.
 He served continuously until 1935 (19 years), the longest tenure in history until Senator Lorenzo Tañada's four consecutive terms (24 years, from 1947 to 1972).
 Quezon headed the first independent mission to the U.S. Congress in 1919, and secured passage of the Tydings–McDuffie Act in 1934.

 Rivalry with Osmeña

 In 1921, Quezon made a public campaign against House Speaker Sergio Osmeña accusing him of being an autocratic leader and blamed him for the Philippine National Bank's financial mess.
 Both Osmeña and Quezon debated on this until 1922.
 As a result, the Nationalista Party was split into two.
 Quezon also resigned as Senate President that same year in January.

 In 1922, he became leader of the Nacionalista Party alliance Partido Nacionalista-Colectivista.
 As Osmeña joined the 1922 Senate elections, Quezon's faction won.
 The party once again reunited with Quezon as senate president and Osmeña as senate president pro tempore.

 In 1933, both Quezon and Osmeña clashed regarding the ratification of the Hare–Hawes–Cutting bill in the Philippine Legislature.
 As a result of the HHC controversy, Quezon's faction gained more support and won against Osmeña's faction in the 1934 senate elections.